monome-community/norns-community/README.md

 To ensure maximum resilience, please use [absolute URLs](https://en.wikipedia.org/wiki/HTTP_location) in your docs.

 Cover images (aka screenshots) are individually cached from each script's repository in the below cascading sequence.
-Simply add a screenshot to your project at any of the following locations:
+Simply add a cover to your project at any of the following locations:

 ```txt
 1. ./doc/cover.png